anoma/juvix/docs/reference/judoc.md

 1. A module.
 2. A type definition.
-4. A constructor definition.
+3. A constructor definition.
-3. A type signature of a function.
+4. A type signature of a function.
-4. An axiom definition.
+5. An axiom definition.

-In order to attach documentation to either of these items, write *blocks* of documentation before them:
+In order to attach documentation to any of these entities, write *blocks* of documentation before them:

 1. For modules: